nelsonroque/tidypollute/README.md

 ## **Overview**

-**tidypollute** is a lightweight R package designed to make working with EPA air quality data **easy, tidy, and efficient**.
+**tidypollute** is a lightweight R package designed to make working with environmental data **easy, tidy, and efficient**.
 Whether you're a researcher, policymaker, or just an environmental data enthusiast, this package helps you import, clean, and analyze large-scale air pollution datasets with minimal hassle.

 Learn more, by reading this package's [Documentation](https://nelsonroque.github.io/tidypollute/index.html).